lschiesser/pragmatics_rep/preregistration.md

 ## Exclusion criteria

-In the analysis for single trial data we will exclude all trials, in which the participants took longer than 2 minutes to answer the question.
+In the analysis we will exclude all participants who took longer than 30 minutes to complete the experiment or who are not German native speakers.
 <br>
-From a whole participant we will exclude all non native German speakers.

 ## Confirmatory hypothesis testing

-The utterances will be transformed into an ordered factor using mo().
+The utterances will be modeled as an ordered factor using mo().
 <br>
 For the statistical model we will use the "brms" package to run a Bayesian regression model, regressing the inferred state against goal, utterance and their interactions.
 We will also try  a model with random by-domain effects and compare the fit.
 Further we will consider the differences within the intervals between the utterance.
 <br>